Sanguinis innocui, non satiata, aluit.

 - Death Trap: This story may well be the Trope Maker - featuring, among other nasty things, a Descending Ceiling, Closing Walls and a Bottomless Pit.

-- Fate Worse than Death: The narrator considers falling into the pit a way worse punishment than burning to death on the red-hot iron walls."Death," I said, "any death but that of the pit!"
+- Fate Worse than Death: The narrator considers falling into the pit a much worse punishment than burning to death on the red-hot iron walls."Death," I said, "any death but that of the pit!"

 - Nothing Is Scarier: We never do find out what's in the pit.
 All we get is a vague description of a "decayed fungus" smell and some barely-visible gritty water.